 The difficulty is designed to drive us closer to the One who has blessed us.

 Question: What blessings have God given you that often seem too hard to hold?
-Please leave a comment.
+You can leave a comment by clicking here.